-There are many websites that list free camps, so if you are looking to save money this is where you should invest some time.
+There are many websites that list free camps, so if you want to travel USA on a budget, finding free camps is where you should invest some time.
 This article provides a good summary of the options and links to free camping websites.

 We find campgrounds offer many benefits.
 Apart from the pleasure of a daily shower, our kids have space to explore safely, in some they can often enjoy a swim in the pool at the end of the day, and they have the opportunity to meet and play with other kids.

 If you are planning to visit any of the USA National Parks, we recommend you check well in advance if you can pre-book on Recreation.gov.
-Yosemite books out months in advance.
+Campgrounds within Yosemite National Park book out months in advance.

-We often purchased bakery treats, beer and wine in addition to our regular groceries.
-These costs are included in the grocery total cost.
-We also had our beloved stove top coffee maker, awesome toast maker and containers to store leftover food which helped us save even more money.
+We also purchased a stove top coffee maker, an awesome toast maker and containers to store leftover food which helped us reduce food wastage and save even more money.